-ERA-I reports the vertical integral of moisture flux, VIMF, of which MC is the convergence, where presumably the convergence has been evaluated to match the evolution of the moisture in the model as closely as possible.
+ERA-I reports the vertical integral of moisture flux, VIMF, and its convergence, MC.
 Hence by applying to VIMF the simple centered difference divergence operator as in Eq.
-17 we determine the error introduced because with archived data the divergence cannot be evaluated to match the model's method.
+17 we determine the error introduced relative to the ERA-I reported value.
 That is we evaluate:

-$$-\frac{1}{g\rho_w}\nabla\cdot\overline{\overline{VIMF}} \quad c.f. \quad -\frac{1}{g\rho_w}\nabla_f\cdot\overline{\overline{VIMF}}$$
+$$-\frac{1}{g\rho_w}\nabla\cdot\overline{VIMF} \quad c.f. \quad -\frac{1}{g\rho_w}\nabla_f\cdot\overline{VIMF}$$

-Figure 2 shows the reported vertically integrated moisture flux and the difference between the convergence of this evaluated diagnostically and the actual convergence of it as reported by ERA-I. The difference between these is considerably larger than any subsequent errors introduced through decreases in temporal or vertical resolution.
-Errors introduced by the divergence operator approximation are concentrated in regions where the spatial gradients in the moisture convergence field are large.
-This is expected as the errors in the $\nabla_f$ approximation will appear like derivatives of the divergence field.
-For example the Pacific and Atlantic Intertropical Convergence Zones (ITCZs), where the moisture convergence varies in strength and sign over small meridional distances, are regions of notable error.
-Coastal regions, where the moisture convergence also has strong gradients, and mountainous regions are other areas where the divergence approximation introduces notable errors.
+Figure 2 shows this difference.
+Most of the analyses to follow are on the 1.5 degree grid 246 and these results are shown in the middle row of Figure 2.
+The difference between the 1.5 247 degree actual and diagnosed convergence is considerably larger than any subsequent errors 248 introduced through decreases in temporal or vertical resolution.
+Errors introduced by the 249 divergence operator approximation are concentrated in regions where the spatial gradients in 250 the moisture convergence field are large.
+This is expected as the errors in the ∇f approximation 251 will appear like derivatives of the divergence field.
+For example the Pacific and Atlantic 252 Intertropical Convergence Zones (ITCZs), where the moisture convergence varies in strength 253 and sign over small meridional distances, are regions of notable error.
+Coastal regions, where 254 the moisture convergence also has strong gradients, and mountainous regions are other areas 255 where the divergence approximation introduces notable errors.
+256 convergence when the 0.75 degree grid data is used.
+This is much smaller than the error using 258 the coarse resolution data and makes clear that discretization error is a major source of error in 259 the latter.
+However, even at the higher resolution, sizable errors in the diagnostic calculation 260 occur, especially over land and regions of severe topography.
+To assess how coherent the errors 261 are, in the bottom row of Figure 2 we show a version of the error with the 1.5 degree grid after 262 one pass of a 1-2-1 spatial smoother.
+This effectively removes a lot of the error, as expected 263 if it arises from discretization error, but notably leaves errors near key climatic features like 264 the ITCZ.
+265